alexmyczko/autoexec.bat/README.md

 `perms` store uid:gid and UNIX file permissions to a file, and restore them

-the following tools are integrated into `ruptime`, https://github.com/alexmyczko/ruptime
+the following tools are integrated into [ruptime](https://github.com/alexmyczko/ruptime)

 `chkreboot` is it safe to reboot? `chkreboot && reboot`